Azran Osman Rani

 Her consumer work was recognised in 2010 when she was awarded a Member of the New Zealand Order of Merit in the New Year’s honours for her contribution to women’s health.

-Director, Standards Development, Interpretation, and Clinical Operations, Joint Commission International (JCI)
+Director, Standards Development, Interpretation, and Clinical Operations, Joint Commission International (JCI); USA

-Vice President Process Improvement, Quality & Patient Safety
+Vice President Process Improvement, Quality & Patient Safety, Health Sciences North; Ontario, Canada

 Debbie Barnard currently holds the position of Vice President, Process Improvement, Quality and Patient Safety for Health Sciences North, Ontario, Canada.
 Over her 30 year healthcare career, she has pursued her passion for the “improvement of the quality of the provision of healthcare services to the patients and families” in a variety of organization-wide and national positions.
 She is a designated Certified Professional in Healthcare Quality (CPHQ), EXTRA Fellow and holds a Certificate in Advance Nursing Education (Hons), a Bachelor of Arts in Applied Behavioral Sciences, and a Master of Science in Human Resource Management and Development.

-Deputy Director, Office of Improvement Science, Centre for Performance Excellence, CGH
+Deputy Director, Office of Improvement Science, Centre for Performance Excellence, CGH; Singapore

 Director of Grays and Visiting Research Fellow at John Moores University, Liverpool; England

-Dr Grey has enjoyed senior leadership and management roles in health, academia and government.
-She is passionate about supporting people to manage work and life transitions, and design learning programmes to facilitate this.
-She have conducted research into how we can support employees in the aftermath of workplace errors, and how we can develop the resilience and wellbeing of people in work and in our communities.
-As an experienced executive coach and mentor her practice focuses on developing resilient leadership.
+Dr Dee Gray is passionate about supporting people to manage work and life transitions, and designs transformational learning programmes to facilitate change.
+Her research includes how we support employees in the aftermath of workplace errors, and how we can develop the resilience and wellbeing of people in work and in our communities.
+Her Resilience and Wellbeing programme has been adapted and tested for people in a variety of contexts, including those in the ‘Third Workforce’ whose resilience is eroded through isolation and loss of identity.
+She is an experienced executive coach and mentor with a practice that focuses on developing resilient leadership, and has written about supporting leaders through times of fear, failure, and ill-health.
+Her professional qualifications and experience includes that of law (negligence), education, leadership and management, and she has held senior leadership and management roles in health, academia and government.

 Ee Ming Khoo